omar-azmi/byte-codec-ts/readme.md

 console.debug("reconstructed player data:", player_clone) // reconstructed player data: { name: "creeper", position: [ -2822, 992, 3 ] }
 ```

-- repeating a more complex version of the previous example using the `structure` codec api that uses a json-like schema for defining player data
+- repeating a more complex version of the previous example using the `schema` codec api that uses a classed based json-like schema for defining player data

 ```ts
 import { SRecord, SPrimitive, SHeadPrimitive, SHeadArray } from "byte_codec_ts"